Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 focus_controller = FocusEventController()
 connect_signal_focus_gained!(on_focus_gained, focus_controller)
 connect_signal_focus_gained!(on_focus_lost, focus_controller)
-add_controller!(widget, focus_controller)
+add_controller!(window, focus_controller)
 ```

 We have successfully created our first event controller.
-Now, whenever `widget` gains focus, `focus gained` will be printed.
+Now, whenever `window` gains focus, a message will be printed.

 ---

 ## Keyboard Keys: KeyEventController

 Monitoring focus is rarely necessary, for something much more commonly used, we turn to keyboard keystrokes.
 Events of this type are emitted whenever a key on a keyboard goes from not-pressed to pressed (down), or pressed to not-pressed (up).
-We capture events of this type using  `KeyEventController`.
+We capture events of this type using  [`KeyEventController`](@ref).

 ### Key Identification